acceleratedscience/openad-model-helm-template/examples/dockerfiles/README.md

 Both Dockerfiles expect:
 - A Python application with a `main.py` file
 - Dependencies that can be installed via pip/uv
-- SSH key for accessing private repositories
+- SSH key or Personal Access Token (PAT) for accessing private repositories
 - Port 8080 available for the application

 Remember to replace or modify the default command (`CMD ["python", "main.py"]`) if your application uses a different entrypoint.